Discrimination, Harassment, and Sexual Misconduct

 Time Limits: All Level 2 behavioral complaints must be sent to the Due Process Officer within ten working days of the notice of the final decision at Level 1.

 Process: Please review PPM 3-32 for more detailed information.
 Complaints alleging violations of Title IX are handled separately.
-Please refer to the policy or contact the AA/EO office for more information.
+Please refer to the policy or contact the Office of Equal Opportunity for more information.

 - If the issue is not resolved to the satisfaction of the parties at the informal level, either party may submit a petition for a hearing to the Due Process Officer.
 The Due Process Officer shall promptly send the petition request to the Chair of the Committee.